 A King in the East?

-This well-rounded portfolio of policies, along with broader framework provided by the Global Warming Solutions Act of 2008, has played a central role in helping Massachusetts punch above its weight in the clean energy world.
+This well-rounded portfolio of policies, along with broader framework provided by the Global Warming Solutions Act of 2008, has played a central role in helping Massachusetts punch above its weight in the solar energy world.
 It sets a strong example for other states — whether you’re big or small, or sunny or… less sunny, all you need are smart policies to generate lots of jobs, investment, and cleaner air.
 All things considered, Massachusetts has a good a claim as any state to be the “king” of clean energy on the east coast!*

 * Although New York, New Jersey, North Carolina, Georgia, and others might have something to say about that…